suncoast-devs/handbook/lessons/full-stack-build-an-app-show-individual-restaurant/index.md

 }
 ```

-## Updating the Restaurants component to use router
+## Updating the Restaurant component to use router

 Inside any component rendered due to a `<Route>` match, we can add
 `const params = useParams()` to get a variable, `params`, that will tell us the